 We are well into complex, hybrid, grey zone warfare that dynamically blends confrontation with competition.
 Victory in the form of relative advantages tends to be temporary, requiring a systematic yet supple all-domains all-effects approach.
 We have to be able to produce all of types of effects and in superior combinations to compete against other relatively-great powers.

-Michael D. Phillips, Col USAF ret.
 In response to chronic shortcomings, the President, Congress, and senior leaders of our intelligence agencies and service components demand original, prescient and accurate analyses.
-This is not the first time leaders have sounded an alarm.

-Thomas A. Drohan, Ph.D., Brig Gen USAF ret.
-Too easy?
-It’s too easy to get distracted from thinking about how to lead the development of strategy, so let’s focus on two fundamentals of strategy.
+Operations are difficult and dangerous, but too easy.
+It’s too easy to get distracted from thinking about how to lead strategic operations.
+Let’s focus on two fundamentals of strategy.